 He regularly advises and represents the victims of crime, including companies, institutions, and individuals who have been the victims of financial crimes, as well as embezzlement and fraud.
 On numerous occasions he has successfully referred matters for criminal prosecution while vigorously pursuing civil remedies.

-He also counsels clients regarding Foreign Corrupt Practices Act and U.S. sanctions laws administered and enforced by Department of Treasury’s Office of Foreign Assets Control.
+He also counsels clients regarding Foreign Corrupt Practices Act and U.S. sanctions laws administered and enforced by the Department of Treasury’s Office of Foreign Assets Control.
 His practice includes complex civil litigation with a focus on fraud and Racketeer Influenced and Corrupt Organizations Act (RICO) claims, securities fraud, business, and financial disputes.

 Mr. Liston’s civil litigation expertise covers a range of intellectual property disputes.
 He has represented clients to enforce their patent rights, and he is presently litigating several patent litigation cases on behalf of inventors against several large multinational companies, including Google, Waze, and Microsoft.
 He has represented owners of television programs in enforcing their copyrights and trademarks against pirates distributing the programs over the internet.
 He has also recognized clients accused of infringing the intellectual property rights.
 He is a recognized expert on litigation funding and alternative fee arrangements.